Creator: Du Mont

 "Your TV's so old, I bet you get the DuMont network on it!"The fourth network from the early days of television in the United States, though actually the third to come to the air.
-It eventually failed, as its problems included an FCC ruling restricting it because of part-ownership by Paramount; not having an associated radio network to bring over programs and performers (and absorb costs); and a forced over-dependence on UHF stations in an era when it wasn't required on TV sets (and it wouldn't be until 1964).DuMont is, in more recent years, more of a footnote than anything else.
+It eventually failed, as its problems included an FCC ruling restricting it because of part-ownership by Paramount; not having an associated radio network to bring over programs and performers (and absorb costs); and a forced over-dependence on UHF stations in an era when all-channel tuning wasn't required on TV sets (and it wouldn't be until 1964).DuMont is, in more recent years, more of a footnote than anything else.
 The best-known series associated with the network are Captain Video and Cavalcade of Stars, the latter of which gave America The Honeymooners.
 Two of the most popular programs during the network's heyday were the Game Show Down You Go and the religious program Life Is Worth Living, the latter of which won both an Emmy for host Archbishop Fulton J. Sheen and respect from direct competitor Milton Berle.Most, if not all, of DuMont's programs were produced on small budgets out of necessity rather than a conscious decision, but the network made up for this shortcoming by use of good writing and very energetic crews.
 The result was a bunch of wobbly sets filled with people (typically from Broadway shows) who come across as genuinely putting 110% into what they're doing, with a lot of famous faces gracing the lineup.
 DuMont's endearing charm, "gung-ho" attitude, general quirkiness, and abundant imagination resulted in being So Cool It's Awesome on its best days and So Bad, It's Good on its worst — even when nothing seems to go right, especially on a live show, they're at least trying...which is a lot more than can be said of some shows or networks today.DuMont was also unique in that it employed a potentially-money-saving advertising tactic of letting advertisers choose where their commercials ran, rather than do what the other three networks did and force a large number of stations on them.Ironically, Paramount's former theater division (United Paramount Theatres) purchased ABC in February 1953, and the steady revenue stream from movie theaters helped it quickly leapfrog DuMont to become the third network.

 —Death, Family Guy (episode "Death Is A Bitch").